lsiddiqsunny/lsiddiqsunny.github.io/index.md

 12. [AI related games](https://github.com/lsiddiqsunny/CSE-318-Artificial-Intelligence-Sessional) : Simulation of some game using basic **AI technique**.

 # Undergoing project
-We,a team of 12 people are now working on a project for making an application for **teaching language** to various sector of the people.
+We, a team of 12 people are now working on a project for making an application for **teaching language** to various sector of the people.

 # Thesis
 My undergoing thesis work can be found here : [Thesis](http://lsiddiqsunny.me/Undergraduate-Thesis/)